Skip to main content

 Your experience will be used as one criterion to rank candidates for an interview should there be a large number of applicants.
 However, we may interview candidates who have 250 hours by the application closing date if you state in the application additional/supplementary questions how you will make up the balance of the hours by the interview date.

-Interviews take place in mid-March and candidates are advised of the outcome in late March.
+Interviews take place in March/April and candidates are advised of the outcome a few weeks after the conclusion of the interview process.

 Apply Now